 This book was written using Sphinx, a documentation generation tool that supports multiple outputs.
 Sphinx allows me to focus on the content of the book and takes care of generating the book in multiple formats.

 I used the Emacs editor for this book.
-Despite the proliferation of really excellent editors that support a wide range of languages and platforms, Emacs remains the work horse of my development process for most projects.
+Despite the proliferation of really excellent editors that support a wide range of languages and platforms, Emacs remains my editor of choice for most writing work.
 It seems to support just about every type of file I need to edit out of the box.
+However, for the code developed for this book (e.g., the interactive UI elements, the static page generation templates in TypeScript), I used Visual Studio Code which is a truly excellent open source editor that is gaining mindshare by leaps and bounds.

 During the production of this book several tool vendors gave me access to their proprietary tools.
 I didn’t utilize these very much, but I wanted to acknowledge their generosity in providing me with temporary licenses.
 Specifically, I’d like to thank Dassault Systèmes, Maplesoft, Wolfram Research and ITI for giving me access to Dymola, MapleSim, SystemModeler and SimulationX, respectively.

-The style of the book owes a fair amount to the Semantic UI CSS framework.
+Prior to v0.6.0, the style of the book owes a fair amount to the Semantic UI CSS framework.
+After v0.6.0, the styling is mostly due to BlueprintJS.